 For this concept and plan stage the inputs are:

-- High level market and offering requirements on the new capability
+- High-level market and product requirements on the new capability

-- Design Thinking user research artefacts, e.g. stakeholders, and stakeholder needs
+- Design Thinking user research artifacts, e.g. stakeholders, and stakeholder needs

 - Existing Hills where the new capability may be a new sub-hill